Sambalero/docker-cypress-rails/README.md

 It builds and runs a simple "hello" page locally.

-Rails, Database and Webpacker are the 3 mandatory services to get things works."
+Rails, Database and Webpacker are the 3 mandatory services to get things works.
+# "

 Cypress starts and runs tests headlessly, but

-* on my machine:
+on my machine:
 * cypress tries
 * rails server starts
 * cypress succeeds